Imaging Venus' surface at night in the near-IR from above its clouds: New analytical models for the effective spatial resolution, illustrated with new Parker Solar Probe data: Cloud layer as a multiple scattering optical medium

 where $\langle \br^2 \rangle$ was estimated in Section~\ref{sec:plate_clouds}.
 For the new quantity, $\rho_\text{RMS}$, we can use outcomes from the theoretical investigation by \cite{davis2002space} of the Green functions of optically thick clouds for transmitted light at non-absorbing wavelengths.
 In sharp contrast with our present ballistic propagation model for the sub-cloud medium, the authors used the diffusion approximation where light propagates across the medium in the manner of a random walking particle, specifically, many small steps in random directions.
-In terrestrial as well as Venusian clouds, the particulates are commensurate or larger than the NIR wavelengths of interest here \cite{KH_1980m,ragent1985particulate} They are therefore have quite strongly forward-scattering phase functions, with asymmetry factors $g_\rc \approx 0.7$.
-Specifically, \cite{davis2002space} show that $\rho_\text{RMS} \approx \sqrt{2/3}\,H_\rc$, irrespective of the scattering phase function in the limit of large ``scaled'' optical thickness, i.e., $(1-g_\rc)\tau_\rc \gg 1$.
-They also computed the correction term for finite values of $(1-g_\rc)\tau_\rc$, namely, $\sqrt{1+(3+4X)/2X(1+X)}$ where $X = (3/4)(1-g_\rc)\tau_\rc$.
+In terrestrial as well as Venusian clouds, the particulates are commensurate or larger than the NIR wavelengths of interest here \citep{KH_1980m,ragent1985particulate} They are therefore have quite strongly forward-scattering phase functions, with asymmetry factors $g_\rc \approx 0.7$.
+Specifically, \cite{davis2002space} show that $\rho_\text{RMS} \approx \sqrt{2/3}\,H_\rc$, irrespective of the scattering phase function in the limit of large ``scaled'' optical thickness, i.e., $\tau_\rt = (1-g_\rc)\tau_\rc \gg 1$.
+They also computed the correction factor for finite values of $\tau_\rt$, namely, 6 to 9, based on the numbers in Fig.~\ref{fig:AppB_Figs}'s lower panel.
+That correction factor is $\sqrt{1+(3+4X)/2X(1+X)}$ where $X = \tau_\rt/2\chi$ (cf. \S\ref{sec:diffuse_src}), where $\chi$ can be set to 2/3 \cite[among others]{meador1980two}.